bardiadelagah/wavelet_transform/README.md

 re_img_med2 = uint8(re_img_med2);
 ```

-As you can see apply medfilt2 to wavelet Transform outpu has better result for removing noises from image.
+you can the difrenece between  apply medfilt2 to wavelet Transform output and apply medfilt2 to noised image.

 metfilt2 using 3 as kernel size            |  metfilt2 using 9 as kernel size
 :-------------------------:|:-------------------------: